Mongolia Golden Eagle Festival

 Accommodation: Ger camp

-Day 10 : Visit Karakorum And Erdene Zuu Monastery; Drive To The Little Gobi Desert
+Day 10 : Visit Karakorum and Erdene Zuu Monastery; drive to the Little Gobi Desert

 Meals Included: Breakfast, Lunch, Dinner